Julian Norman looks into the legalities of excluding trans women from women only spaces

 So that’s the law; make of it what we will.
 There are some who would say it makes sufficient provision.
 I’m rather in favour of a new Scrap Section 28 campaign, myself.

 But leaving the law aside, let’s look at the incredibly anti-feminist practicalities.
-The Code of Practice essentially confirms that if you can’t tell someone is trans or not, then they shouldn’t be the subject of discrimination – which means that trans women who “pass,” or who give no visual clues to their medical history, are entitled to more favourable treatment than those who don’t.
+The Code of Practice seems to confirm that if you can’t tell someone is trans or not, they shouldn’t be the subject of discrimination – which means that trans women who “pass,” or who give no visual clues to their medical history, are entitled to more favourable treatment than those who don’t.

 This in turn means that anybody who is running a cis-only event, whether legally or not, gets to play Gender Gatekeepers.
 Given that chromosomal lab analysis on arrival is impractical, how do they do that?
 Well, by look, of course, which means that Jenna Talackova would walk straight on in to the tea and biscuits while a gender-non-conforming cis woman might be subjected to a humiliating interrogation on her gender – by other feminists!”
 In the context of an event, it would be unpleasant.
 In the context of a sexual assault survivors’ group it could be devastating.